 There was a 1936 edition of Monopoly that was selling on eBay in recent years that had rubber tokens—including a battleship, bear, car, dog, iron, shoe, and train.
 It is not clear if those tokens were officially produced or that was a home-engineered project.

 In 1937, the wooden chess pieces were replaced by metal tokens: the car, iron, lantern, purse, rocking horse, shoe, thimble, and top hat.
 Later that same year, the dog and battleship were added.

 Parker Brothers temporarily returned to wooden playing pieces in 1942 due to war shortages of metal.

-Under Hasbro, a tidal wave of licensed Monopoly versions of the game inundated the board game world.
+Under Hasbro, a tidal wave of licensed Monopoly versions inundated the board game world.
 There are hundreds of special editions.
-And, with that an explosion of new playing pieces such as the captain's chair on the Starship Enterprise in the "Star Trek" version, a Pikachu in the "Pokemon" version, or a horse's head in "The Godfather" version.
+With that came an explosion of new playing pieces such as the captain's chair on the Starship Enterprise in the "Star Trek" version, a Pikachu in the "Pokemon" version, or a horse's head in "The Godfather" version.
 Variations on the game include online versions as well as a card game.

 Pieces Added and Removed

-In 1998, the public was asked by poll what their favorite playing pieces were, the most popular were the car at 18 percent and the dog at 16 percent.
-The least favorites were the wheelbarrow at 3 percent followed by the thimble at 7 percent and the iron 7 percent.
+In 1998, the public was asked in a poll what their favorite playing pieces were.
+The most popular were the car at 18 percent and the dog at 16 percent.
+The least favorites were the wheelbarrow at 3 percent, followed by the thimble and the iron, both at 7 percent.

 From 2013 to 2017, there were more promotional campaigns and game piece decisions.
 The iron was replaced by a cat in 2013.
 In 2017, three more pieces were retired: the thimble, wheelbarrow, and shoe.
 They were replaced by a penguin, a Tyrannosaurus rex, and a rubber duck.